RMJun5/ENSC_351_work/Assignment_3/README.md

-# CMPT 433 Sample Assignment Build Structure
+# ENSC 351 Assignment Build Structure

 This is a working project that you can use as the basis for your assignments.